sigma-os/iota/README.md

 `<iota version="0.0.1" module="foo.bar">`

 ### <message>
-Under the root node various `<message>` nodes exist which describe a message, it has 2 attributes `name` which tells us the name of the module and the optional `type` which has 2 possible values:
+Under the root node various `<message>` nodes exist which describe a message, it has 2 attributes `name` which tells us the name of the module

-- `binary`: Which uses the binary representation and support dynamic types (e.g. buffer)
-- `raw_struct`: Generates a raw struct, only supports number types If none is supplied `binary` is assumed

 An example node would be